Evidence of a ‘Ferguson Effect’ Costing Thousands of American Lives

 Is It The Pandemic?

 If you think murders increased from the “pandemic,” another hypothesis thrown in here, then you’re also off.
 Murders fell or remained static across Europe, Central America, and South America, and I’ve yet to find a single country that had a 2020 murder spike except the one country (USA!
 USA!) that had thousands of “mostly peaceful” anti-police protests after George Floyd’s death, 7% of which turned violent.
 (Again, a situation where all the Minneapolis police involved were immediately arrested, and have since been convicted.
 So much for “no justice, no peace.”)

 But critics say “more research is needed.”
 Which I’m all for, but somehow they missed the multitude of studies indicating a “Ferguson Effect” can be shown statistically and with strong methodologies.
 I don’t think that’s an accident that they ignore brave academics like Wilfred Reilly, Justin Nix, and Roland Fryer.

-Is It Weeks of Months of Anti-Police Protest, Civic Disruption, and Attacks on Policing?
+Could Rise in Murder Come from Month After Month of Anti-Police Protest, Civic Disruption, and Attacks on Policing?
 (Bingo.)